bonfacewanga/Phase-1-Final-Project/README.md

 Friday is different as compared to the rest of the week, this is a unique day given it's the one and only day of the week that demands the user to commmit to working the lower part of the body with emphasis on the calf muscles.

 ## Saturday
+Saturday reverts to the upper body muscles with the focus particularly on shoulders.

+## Sunday